• Skip to primary navigation

 Notes

 • This sabji is flavored with green chili and ginger.
 No red chili, turmeric, garlic or onions are used.
-Feel free to add them if you like.
+Feel free to add them if you like and consume.

 • I have used regular salt but use sendha namak if that is what you consume on fasting days.